 Carolyn participates in many comic conventions and art fairs along the east coast, including New York Comic Con, Awesome Con, Baltimore Comic-Con, Small Press Expo, and more.
 She has recently exhibited work at Takoma Park Community Center and Washington Project for the Arts.
 Carolyn has been invited to speak on panels at University of Maryland, Women’s National Book Association, DC Web Fest, and more.
 She has also created teaching experiences with US National Archives and Girl Scouts.

-Beyond her self-motivated activities at Curls Studio, Carolyn works professionally as a designer in the Washington, DC region.
+Beyond her self-motivated activities at Curls Studio, Carolyn works as a designer and art director in the Washington, DC region.
 Over the past decade, she has been a member of multi-disciplinary teams providing creative services for a broad range of clients focused on entertainment, media, education, health care, and civic innovation.
 She has worked with a broad range of Fortune 500, government, nonprofit, and startup clients.

 Notable Freelance Experiences: